MayaPosch/FreeRTOS_SCPI/Readme.md

 ## Building ##

 This example requires Make and the [Arm GCC-based toolchain](https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/version-6).
 Building the project has been successfully tested with MSYS2 on Windows.

-By default the Makefile targets the Nucleo-F746ZG board.
-Toggle the commented out defines in the Makefile to change the target.

 With the dependencies installed, execute `make` to build the project.